 Location: At Strada Smardan 9, Bucuresti 030167, Romania

-A few that I didn’t get to try but am excited to on my next visit to Bucharest are:
+A few that I didn’t get to try but came highly recommended by locals are:

 M60 – Strada D.I.
 Mendeleev 2, Bucuresti 030167, Romania